jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-The path to optimizing your workflow durations is to combine comprehensive testing practices with efficient workflow orchestration.
-Teams that focus solely on speed not only spend more time rolling back broken updates and debugging in production but also face greater risk to their organizational reputation and stability.
+Teams who focus only on speed, not only will spend more time rolling back all their broken updates and debugging in production, BUT they'll also face greater risk to to their org's reputation and stability.
+Optimizing workflow durations means combining comprehensive test practices with efficient workflow orchestration.
 {{% /note %}}

 ---